kangk1204/dearmeta/README.md

     - `--group-ref control,MD` with groups control/MD/AD → contrasts `MD_vs_control`, `AD_vs_control`, and `AD_vs_MD` (MD used as control for the AD vs MD contrast because it is higher priority and present).
   - Names not found in `dear_group` are ignored; execution stops if none of the supplied names are present.
 - Dashboards and plots label comparisons as “test vs control” using this reference to make the effect direction explicit and avoid sign flips.

+### Subsampling configure.tsv (balanced by dear_group)
+- Use `dearmeta subsample-configure --gse GSE123456 --n 20 --seed 42` to keep exactly 20 samples **per dear_group** using stratified random sampling.
+- Provide `--output path/to/configure_subsampled.tsv` to control the destination (default: `./GSE123456/configure_subsampled_<n>.tsv`).
+- If any group has fewer than `n` samples, the command aborts with an error so you can pick a smaller per-group size.
+- You can feed the subsampled file into analysis via `--configure` (see Quick Start above) without moving the original `configure.tsv`.

 ## Tips & Troubleshooting
 - **Reusing downloads:** Copy `.dearmeta_cache/` from an existing machine to avoid re-downloading long-lived GEO artifacts.